 Chamonix - This resort will really test your skills and is ideal for the perfect weekend break as it lies only one hour from Geneva Airport.
 Made up of a number of villages linked by ski bus, the Chamonix ski area offers some great off piste and something for the extreme skiers out there.
 Chamonix is situated 101km from Geneva, approximately 1hr drive.

 Verbier – A huge ski field, deep powder bowls and a glacier, Verbier has the lot!
-Although Verbier can be more on the expensive side, with low cost flights the more advanced skiers of you have no excuse; this is the ideal resort for you.
+Although Verbier can be more on the expensive side, the more advanced skiers have no excuse as this is the ideal resort for you.
 Situated 90km from Geneva and a 2hr journey by car.

 Châtel – A charming resort with great access to the Portes du Soleil, Châtel offers a more traditional option to that of Avoriaz.
 A good mix of accommodation and steady aprés ski makes Châtel a Jet2.com favourite.
 Great for all levels of ski expertise, Châtel is a great all rounder, situated 90km and a 1hr 15min drive away from Geneva.

 Champéry – Widely acknowledged as ‘base camp' to Les Portes des Soleil, the ristic village of Champéry is situated high up in the Swiss Alps.
 With a variety of slopes on the doorstep all levels are catered for and it's just 1 hour and 30 mins (135km) from Geneva!